Brain training with jigsaw puzzles has been successful for dementia and stroke recovery patients.

 ~I’m also pleased with the quality of the cards and the puzzles.
 I’ve noticed in recent times that, because my mother has arthritis, it’s harder for her to grip things.
 So, the fact that the cards are on very thick stock and puzzle pieces are thicker wooden pieces will make it much easier for her.
 Dawn W – Jamaica ###

-Memory Jogging Puzzles will give you a positive, fun way to interact with your loved one, in their world.
+Memory Jogging Puzzles will give you a positive, fun way to interact and connect with your loved one, in their world.
 To me this is success.

-We can’t cure Alzheimer’s & Dementia, but I can help you give your loved one “a fun moment in time”.
+We can’t cure Alzheimer’s Disease, but I can help you give your loved one “a fun moment in time”.

 Articles you may be interested in:

-Memory Jogging Puzzles developed the first wooden jigsaw puzzle with large puzzle pieces dedicated to elderly, Alzheimer, seniors with dementia and stroke patients in 2007.
+Memory Jogging Puzzles developed the first jigsaw puzzle with large pieces dedicated to elderly, Alzheimer, seniors with dementia and stroke patients in 2007.

-These puzzles also referred to as Norman Rockwell Puzzle, The Saturday Evening Post Puzzle, Memory Puzzle, Brain Exercise and Brain Training & Cognitive Training.
+These wood puzzles also referred to as Norman Rockwell Puzzles, The Saturday Evening Post Puzzles, Memory Puzzle, Brain Exercise and Brain Training & Cognitive Training.